NYC police officer charged with plotting to kill husband

-NEW YORK (AP) - A New York City police officer has been charged with plotting to kill her estranged husband.
+NEW YORK (AP) - A New York Police Department officer was charged Friday with plotting to kill her estranged husband, the result of an elaborate sting operation by investigators using a fake photo of his slaying.

-Valerie Cincinelli was arrested on Friday at her Long Island home following a sting operation.
+Valerie Cincinelli, an NYPD officer since 2007, was held without bail following her arrest on federal murder-for-hire charges.
+A criminal complaint accuses her of asking a confidential FBI informant to help her find someone to kill the husband and a minor whose identities weren’t made public.

-A criminal complaint accused Cincinelli of asking a confidential FBI source to help her hire a hitman to kill the husband and a minor whose identities weren’t made public.
+According to court papers, Cincinelli agreed to give the informant $7,000 to hire a hitman.
+After a local detective went to her Long Island home on Friday to make a phony notification that her husband had been found murdered, the informant recorded her cooking up an alibi, the papers say.

-Court papers say the source informed her he knew someone who would do it for $7,000.
-They say that after a local detective went to her home on Friday with a fake story that her husband had been murdered, the source recorded her cooking up an alibi.
+Later in the morning, “an FBI agent, posing as the hitman, sent a text message to the (informant) which included a photograph of the defendant’s estranged husband appearing dead in his car,” the papers say.
+“In response, Cincinelli instructed the (informant) to delete the text messages and photographs, citing her fear that law enforcement could subpoena the phone.”

-Cincinelli was ordered held without bail at hearing federal court on Friday.
-Her lawyer declined comment.
+Court papers say Cincinelli and her estranged husband had orders of protections against each other, and that she knew the informant from their own “volatile” romantic history.
+Before her arrest, the NYPD had put her on desk duty for breaking various department rules, they add.

 Copyright © 2019 The Washington Times, LLC.